MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 indicates a highly recommended requirement.

-Although this specification defines minimal requirements, devices with more resources may also benefit from B-ON specification, especially when users are concerned with optimal resource usage.
+Although this specification defines minimal requirements, devices with more resources may also benefit from BON specification, especially when users are concerned with optimal resource usage.

-The B-ON specification makes no hardware requirement for devices that run a Java virtual machine that implements this specification.
-Typical hardware for B-ON ranges from 8-bit to 64-bit multi-core cpu.
+The BON specification makes no hardware requirement for devices that run a Java virtual machine that implements this specification.
+Typical hardware for BON ranges from 8-bit to 64-bit multi-core cpu.

-The B-ON profile specification makes minimal assumptions about the system software of the device.
+The BON profile specification makes minimal assumptions about the system software of the device.
 Although a Java virtual machine is required, the kernel does not need to support an OS/RTOS while the virtual machine may be baremetal (i.e. the device boots directly in Java).

-Compliant B-ON 1.2 implementations MUST include all packages, classes, and interfaces described in this specification, and implement the associated behavior.
+Compliant BON 1.2 implementations MUST include all packages, classes, and interfaces described in this specification, and implement the associated behavior.